The Senate hearings this week have brought to the forefront the dignity of women.

 As the national board for the leaders of U.S. Catholic religious brothers and priests, we are called to discern wisely the signs of the times and to act courageously in our response.
-Gathering as a national assembly in St. Louis, MO this week, we continue to see the deep scars of racial injustice, white supremacy, and exclusion of many types of people of color both in our communities and our country.
+Gathering as a national assembly in St. Louis, MO this week, we continue to see the deep scars of racial injustice, white supremacy, and exclusion of many types of people of color in our country.
 We acknowledge our own sin and responsibility for racism in our lives, our religious communities, and our Catholic Church.

 “Every proper conscience cannot help but decisively condemn racism in whichever heart or place it lurks.
 Unfortunately, it shows up in forms ever new and unexpected, offending and degrading the human family.
 Racism is a sin which constitutes a grave offense against God.”
 Pope John Paul II